 These factors may seem less important in the short term, but over time, choosing an option that forces you to miss out on foods or activities you enjoy, or that’s prone to damage, can be frustrating and cumbersome.

 Finally, consider what it’s going to take to maintain the tooth replacement option you choose.

-One of the reasons dental implants are so expensive is because, once they’re installed, you really never have to think about them again.
-You just go on treating them just like your natural teeth, including daily brushing and flossing, and they respond just as you’d expect them to.
+One of the reasons dental implants are so expensive is because, once they’re installed, you never have to think about them again.
+You just go on treating them like your natural teeth, including daily brushing and flossing, and they respond just as you’d expect them to.